How to Spring Clean Your Facility

 Most people associate spring cleaning with clearing out the attic or organizing the closet, but the same energy can be applied to the workplace!
 Spring is an excellent opportunity to evaluate your facility and organize for efficiency.
 Focus on getting rid of items cluttering the workplace and making an environment that allows for more productive work.

-5s: One of the best ways to tackle an organization project is with 5S.
+5s: One of the best ways to tackle an organizational project is with 5S.
 This Japanese methodology focuses on cleanliness, visual management, creating value, and eliminating waste.
-5S is made up of five phases beginning with sort and going through setting the space in order, shining the space, standardizing the improvements, and sustaining your efforts.
+5S is made up of five phases beginning with sorting and going through setting the space in order, shining the space, standardizing the improvements, and sustaining your efforts.

 Tool organization: If tools are kept in drawers, they can become disorganized fast.
 One way to combat that is by using customizable tool foam as inserts, cutting out spaces for the tools.
 Another option for tool organization is a pegboard and vinyl shadow board tape.
 Simply cut the roll of vinyl in the shape of the tools and designate spots for them on the pegboard.
 Not only will people be able to find tools quickly, it is easy to spot when one is missing.

-Below are a few tips for an effective workplace Spring cleaning:
+Below are a few tips for effective workplace Spring cleaning: